RobertoBorges/DemoCustomAuth/README.md

 With Visual Studio 2022, open the solution

-Apply pending migrations from a command prompt at your project directory:
+Apply pending migrations from a command prompt at your project directory under MyIdentityServer project:

 > PM> dotnet ef database update